YRIKKA/apex-quickstart/README.md

 ### Example Implementation

 The example implementation in this repository uses [YOLOv9-tiny](https://docs.ultralytics.com/models/yolov9/#performance-on-ms-coco-dataset), a lightweight version of YOLOv9 trained on the COCO dataset.

-> 📋 **Ready-to-Use Example**: Start with the `yolo_v9_tiny` directory as your template!
-This working example can be easily adapted for your own models:
->
-> 1. Copy the entire `yolo_v9_tiny` directory and rename it for your project
-> 2. Update the `CLASS_NAMES` dictionary in `inference.py` with your model's classes
-> 3. Replace the model file with your own weights (keep the same name or update manifest.json)
-> 4. Create a tarball of your directory following the instructions below
->
-> This approach can be adapted for other object detection architectures with minimal changes to the inference functions.

 ### inference.py Requirements